 Though they are often purchased together, these two policies are not the same.

-General liability insurance provides coverage against the most common small business claims.
+General liability insurance, sometimes called public liability insurance, provides coverage against the most common small business claims.
 It covers accidental damages, such as a customer slipping in a puddle at your shop and breaking an arm (or their phone).
 It also helps pay for lawsuits that claim you damaged a competitor’s reputation or copied their logo.

-Product liability insurance covers damages related to your products or completed services.
+A product liability policy covers damages related to your products or completed services.
 That’s why manufacturers, retailers, and contractors need both types of coverage.

 Product liability insurance is not designed for software, applications, and similar IT and technical products.
-Tech business owners should opt for an errors and omissions insurance (E&O) policy to protect against coding mistakes and software errors.
+Small business owners who produce these types of products should carry errors and omissions insurance (E&O) to protect against coding mistakes and software errors.